ajRiverav/jhuProjects/Capitol Bikeshare Ridership vs Wx/README.md

 In this analysis, we explore and explain the effect of weather events in the D.C.
 Metropolitan area on the number of bike rentals.

-Also, several models tare built based on linear regression.
+Also, several models are built using linear regression.
 Confidence intervals are constructed by bootstraping. (i.e. resampling with substitution).
 These models attempt to predict ridership based on several factors studied.

-Last but not least, this effort was possible thanks to the open data" stance at Capital Bikeshare and WeatherUnderground.com. :)
+Last but not least, this effort was possible thanks to the open data stance at Capital Bikeshare and WeatherUnderground.com. :)

 --------------------------------------------------------------------------------------------------------------------------

-There are two phase:
+There are two phases:
     a) EDA phase of project (Exploratory Data Analysis)
     b) "Infographic" phase